Delaunay/GKMachineLearning/_sources/src/mladapter.rst.txt

 In a nutshell
 ^^^^^^^^^^^^^

-UE4ML is essentially a RPC server that is started along side your game and is able to receive actions/inputs from a remote client and reply with information about the game.
+MLAdapter is essentially a RPC server that is started along side your game and is able to receive actions/inputs from a remote client and reply with information about the game.